Kkenize/JUSWZ/src/static/README.md

 # static Folder

-Stores static frontend files such as:
+Stores static frontend files such as images.
-- CSS stylesheets
-- JavaScript
-- Images